Labib2003/notebook/algorithms/implementations/single-source-shortest-path-dijkstra.md

 - Take the unvisited vertex with the least cost and perform [relaxation](#relaxation) on it.

+  - If a vertex already appeared in the selected vertices, there is no need it to check it again.

 - Repeat until all vertices are visited.

 ### Relaxation